 |Middle East||Bahrain, Egypt, Iran, Iraq, Israel, Jordan, Kuwait, Lebanon, Oman, Qatar, Saudi Arabia, United Arab Emirates|

-As a general rule, if you are flying from one zone to another, you cannot touch any other zones along the way.
+As a general rule, if you are flying from one region to another, you cannot touch any other region along the way.

-For example, if you are flying from North America to Australia (South Pacific Zone) you cannot route via Asia unless you want to pay for two separate awards (Award 1: US – Asia, Award 2: Asia – South Pacific).
+For example, if you are flying from Los Angeles to Australia (North America Region to South Pacific Region) you cannot route via Asia unless you want to pay for two separate awards (Award 1: US to Asia, Award 2: Asia to South Pacific).

-But there are a few unpublished exceptions to this that are pieced together on the Traveling Better forum and Flyerguide which let you go from one region to another while connecting in a third region.
+But there are a few unpublished exceptions to this that are pieced together on the Traveling Better and FlyerTalk forums.
+These exceptions may let you go from one region to another while connecting in a third region.

 From the mainland U.S., the key exceptions are:

-- You can go to India via the Middle East (letting you use Qatar and Etihad), Europe, or Hong Kong (on Cathay Pacific only)
+- You can go to India via the Middle East (letting you use Qatar and Etihad via Doha or Abu Dhabi), Europe or Hong Kong (on Cathay Pacific only*

 - You can go to Asia Zone 2 (China, Hong Kong, Southeast Asia) via Asia Zone 1 (Japan, Korea) – letting you fly Japan Airlines

 To find out which transit regions are allowed when using one award redemption between two region zones, please contact American.